-1. Be prescribed by a physician for the treatment of a covered sickness or bodily injury; and

-2. Be dispensed by a pharmacist.
+- 1. Be prescribed by a physician for the treatment of a covered sickness or bodily injury; and - 2.
+Be dispensed by a pharmacist.

 Notwithstanding any other provisions of the Plan to the contrary, prescription drug expenses covered under the Prescription Drug Benefit are not covered under any other provisions of the Plan.
 Any amount in excess of the maximum amount provided under the Prescription Drug Benefit is not covered under any other provision of the Plan.
-Any expenses incurred under provisions of the Prescription Drug Benefit section apply toward your deductible and out-of-pocket maximum.

-The Plan Manager may decline coverage of a specific medication until the conclusion of a review period not to exceed six (6) months following FDA approval for the use and release of the drug, medicine or medication into the market.
+The Plan Manager may decline coverage of a specific medication until the conclusion of a review period not to exceed six (6) months following approval by the U.S. Food and Drug Administration (FDA) for the use and release of the drug, medicine or medication into the market.